Learn Assembly Programming the Fun Way

 It cold be stuff like a fake surveillance camera, or a billboard which has to animate some lights.

-So unlike TIS-100 where you just take in numbers and produce some other numbers as output, here you feel a bit more like you are actually controlling some hardware in a useful manner.
+Unlike TIS-100 where you just take in numbers and produce some other numbers as output, here it feels like you are actually controlling some hardware in a useful manner.

 Programming in this case is quite similar but with a few twists separating it from TIS-100: